Through the eyes of a child

 CONTACT LENS PROBLEMS

-Contact lenses are a great idea but many people have problems with daytime contact lenses and around 30% who try them are sufficiently dissatisfied that they switch back to glasses.
+Contact lenses are a great idea but many people have problems with daytime contact lenses and around 30% who try them are so dissatisfied that they switch back to glasses.
 Contact lens problems are usually caused by daytime enviromental factors which make the eyes dry out and feel tired, achy and red.

 Overnight vision correction is a great solution because your eyesight is corrected while sleeping.
 Overnight vision correction gives you perfect lens free vision during the day and you can avoid all the problems associated with daytime contact lens wear.